KAWMMIII/KAWMMIII/README.md

 I'm a guy who's currently working to learn more about data science, who's also a student of Mathematics at Cambridge. 🤓

 ### What am I doing?🤔
-At the moment I'm in a data science course, learning how to both visualise and analyse data using python.
-Specifically, libraries including Pandas and Seaborn, and eventually, go more into depth on AI and machine learning.
-Also, I'm planning to continue my Mathematics course at the University of Cambridge in September.
+At the moment I've just completed a data science course, in which I learnt how to both visualise and analyse data using python.
+Specifically, using libraries including Pandas and Seaborn, and eventually, got more into depth on AI and machine learning.
+Also, I'm continuing my Mathematics course at the University of Cambridge.

 ### What have I done? 😭
 Like I've said I'm partway through a university course in mathematics.
 More recently I've been working on random stuff like: